uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

   in a course-wide discussion topic (such as General) to provide guidance about when to start a new thread by adding a post, responding to an existing post, or commenting on a response.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  Note that you can only pin posts and mark questions as answered when you work in a web browser.

 .. _Moderating_discussions: